These have recently been amended by Commission Implementing Decision 2013/287/EU.

-Under these special conditions, which apply to feed and food, consignments of specific rice products originating in or consigned from China (and including other products which may consist, contain or be produced from rice) can only enter the UK through specific ports and airports approved as designated points of entry (DPEs) or Border Inspection Posts (BIPs).
+Under these special conditions, which apply to feed and food, consignments of rice products originating in or consigned from China (and including other products which may consist, contain or be produced from rice) can only enter the UK through specific ports and airports approved as designated points of entry (DPEs) or Border Inspection Posts (BIPs).

 A list of the rice products subject to the controls can be found in Annex I of the Decision.